SpellholdStudios/Darron/README.md

 - Added French translation (Gwendolyne).
 - Added Russian translation (BWP Russian Textpack team).
 - Split setup.tra file into separate thematic files for more comfortable readability
-- TODO Updated and renamed readme file to *darron-readme-%LANGUAGE%.txt*, then moved it into new "*readme*" folder.
+- TODO Updated and renamed readme file to *darron-readme-spanish.txt*, write a new English readme, then moved them into new "*readme*" folder.
 - Removed useless "*backup*" folder.
 - Reorganized mod architecture tree: created or renamed folders to sort files according to their types.
 - Lower cased files.